Meniscus tear: Treatment

-Presently, treatments make it possible for quicker recovery.
-If the tear is not serious, physical therapy, compression, elevation and icing the knee can heal the meniscus.
-Meniscus tears are more likely to heal on their own if they are in what physicians call the "red zone," or the outer edge of the meniscus where blood supply is present.
+If a meniscal tear is not serious, physical therapy, compression, elevation and icing of the knee, combined with an over-the-counter pain medication, are used to reduce pain and improve mobility.
+Meniscus tears may heal on their own if the meniscus injury is in the "red zone," or the outer edge of the meniscus where blood supply is present, indicating that lateral meniscal tears are more likely to heal than medial tears.

+It is not clear which recovery option is better between surgical and non-surgical care.
 More serious tears may require surgical procedures.
-Surgery, however, does not appear to be better than non-surgical care.
-In the long term, degenerative meniscal tears are often associated with osteoarthritis.
+In the long-term, degenerative meniscal tears are often associated with osteoarthritis.
 This leads to poor outcomes regardless of treatment type.
-In the short term, studies have shown arthroscopic partial meniscectomy (APM) is a more effective treatment with regards to function and pain management.
+In the short term, studies have shown arthroscopic partial meniscectomy is a more effective treatment with regards to function and pain management.
+About 20% of meniscal repairs fail within five years of having the surgery.

 Conservative treatments

 Initial treatment may include physical therapy, bracing, anti-inflammatory drugs, or corticosteroid injections to increase flexibility, endurance, and strength.

 Common anti-inflammatory drugs and painkillers prescribed for meniscus tears include acetaminophen, non-steroidal anti-inflammatory drugs, and corticosteroids.

 Exercises can strengthen the muscles around the knee, especially the quadriceps.
 Stronger and bigger muscles will protect the meniscus cartilage by absorbing a part of the weight.
 The patient may be given paracetamol or anti-inflammatory medications.

-For patients selecting non-surgical treatment, physical therapy may reduce symptoms of pain and swelling.
+For people selecting non-surgical treatment, physical therapy may reduce symptoms of pain and swelling.
 This type of rehabilitation focuses on maintenance of full range of motion and functional progression without aggravating symptoms.
 Physical therapists can employ electric stimulation, cold therapy, and ultrasonography.

 Accelerated rehabilitation programs can be as successful as the conservative program.
 The program reduces the time the patient spends using crutches and allows weight bearing activities.
 The less conservative approach allows the patient to apply a small amount of stress while protecting range of motion.
-It is likely that a patient with a peripheral tear can pursue the accelerated program, while a patient with a larger tear adopts the conservative program.

-The use of platelet rich plasma (PRP) to aid in the healing process has become widely accepted among US athletes.
-Although the procedure has grown in popularity, studies assessing the efficacy of PRP treatment have yielded contradictory results.
+The use of platelet-rich plasma (PRP) to aid in the healing process has become widely accepted among US athletes, although studies assessing its efficacy have yielded contradictory results.